 St. Joseph Church Missions Outreach ministry (or "Missions") currently has 13 missions and outreach programs which serve our parishioners and the community.
 These programs are described below.
 Most of the service work is performed right here in the Conway area.
 The Missions is using an online system from Duplie to help manage the programs, volunteers, and for scheduling and signing up for events and service work days.
 Previous and new volunteers can register onto this system at stjosephmissionsoutreach.duplie.com.
 After registering, volunteers (or "Users") will receive a verification email.
 Please follow the instructions to create a password.
 Then create a profile, and select the "Groups" (e.g. Missions for Transitions, Handyman Services, etc.) of interest.
 Volunteers will then start receiving communications tailored to their unique profile and interests.
 In other words, volunteers will only get notices about the programs and events that they are interested in.
 Volunteers will then use this system to sign-up for specific events and programs that they want to volunteer for.
 Duplie volunteer registration steps are given here.
 User tips and guidelines for registered volunteers can be found here.
 For assistance with registration, please contact Fred Schulze, [email protected], 214-207-5320 (cell/text/voicemail).

-The 7th annual "Appalachia Men of Faith Mission Trip" in Auxier, Kentucky, on June 2-6, 2020, has been cancelled due to the pandemic.
-The next trip has been scheduled for June 1-5, 2021.
+The "Appalachia Men of Faith Mission Trip" in Auxier, Kentucky, is scheduled for June 1-5, 2021.
 Additional information about this mission trip will become available in March 2021.

 Six- 9x13 casserole dishes of: lasagna, spaghetti, chicken or beef fajitas, burritos, meatloaf; or 4-6 large pots of: chicken or/and vegetable soup, chili; any heavy meat/protein dish.